Excel Text to Speech (Speak Cells)

 • Speak Cells – Stop Speaking Cells: When clicked, it stops the reading of the cells that’s in progress.

-• Speak Cells by Column: When selected, Excel reads all the cells in the left-most column and then move to the next column to the right.
+• Speak Cells by Column: When selected, Excel reads all the cells in the left-most column and then moves to the next column to the right.
 At a given point in time, only one of two options (Speak Cells by Column & Speak Cells by Row) can be active.

-• Speak Cells by Row: When selected, Excel reads all the cells in the top row (from left to right) and then move to the next row below it.
+• Speak Cells by Row: When selected, Excel reads all the cells in the top row (from left to right) and then moves to the next row below it.
 At a given point in time, only one of two options (Speak Cells by Column & Speak Cells by Row) can be active.

-Using Excel Text to Speech
+Using Excel Text-to-Speech

-Excel tries it’s best to pronounce the text you enter.
-If you enter numbers, it will read out the numbers.
-If you enter random text which is not a word, it will read out the alphabets, but if it is something which is a word, it will pronounce it.
+If you enter random text that is not a word, it will read it out one alphabet at a time, but if it is something that is a word, it will read that out.

 Hope you enjoyed this article.
 Let me know your thoughts in the comments section.